What is FERPA?

 - Disclosure in connection with financial aid for which the student has applied or w which the student has received, if necessary for certain purposes outlined in the Act;

 - Disclosure to appropriate parties, including parents, in connection with a health or safety emergency;

 - Disclosure to certain authorized representatives of the Comptroller General or the Attorney General of the USA, the U.S. Secretary of Education, state and local educational authorities for audit or evaluation of federal or state supported education programs, or for the enforcement of or compliance with federal legal requirements that relate to those programs;

 - Disclosure to comply with a judicial order or a lawfully issued subpoena;

 - Disclosure to the victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense concerning the final results of a disciplinary hearing with respect to the alleged crime, and disclosure to any third party the final results results (limited to name, violation and sanction) of a disciplinary proceeding related to a crime of violence of non-forcible sex offense if the student who is the alleged perpetrator is found to have violated the school’s rules or policies.

 - NMSU Training Central: FERPA Training

-- NMSU Policy Manual (Section 2.90.20 Student Educational Records–Compliance with FERPA)
+- NMSU Regents Policy Manual (Section 2.90.20 Student Educational Records–FERPA Compliance)